 Organizations have increasingly beefed up network and software security, but their employees may be the weakest link, according to the IBM Global Business Security Index released last month.
-The report called "insider attacks" an
+The report called "insider attacks" an emerging threat for business.

 According to the CSI/FBI 2005 Computer Crime and Security Survey, 56% of organizations reported some level of security breach from within their organization, up from 53% the previous year.
 And the percentage of survey respondents who said that there was no unauthorized use of their organizations' computer systems decreased from 35% to 31%.
 Additionally, the survey respondents said breaches from the inside occurred about as often as from the outside.